 - The Warden will decide at their discretion whether it is appropriate for any investigation to be undertaken and, if so, whether the nature of this investigation should be internal or external. - An internal investigation may be led by a Rhodes Trustee or member of staff. - An external investigation will be led by an individual with investigative expertise.
-In cases involving sexual misconduct, external investigators shall be individuals with experience of conducting trauma-informed and sensitive investigations. - The Warden will then establish a Complaints Committee.
-The committee's constitution will be tailored to the nature of the complaint, and may include: - The in-Country Conduct Officer or RTCO who was in receipt of the formal complaint; - The Investigation Lead; - A Chairperson (usually the Warden or another RTCO);A Rhodes Trustee
+In cases involving sexual misconduct, external investigators shall be individuals with experience of conducting trauma-informed and sensitive investigations. - 2.
+The Warden will then establish a Complaints Committee, which should be constituted of the following senior persons: - The in-Country Conduct Officer or RTCO who was in receipt of the formal complaint; - The Investigation Lead; - A Chairperson (usually the Warden or another RTCO); - A Rhodes Trustee